-The curriculum was agreed by the Chair of the Medical Virology CSTC and approved by the Council of The Royal College of Pathologists.
+The curriculum was agreed by the Co-Chairs of the Medical Microbiology and Virology CSTC on 12 June 2014.

-The curriculum was approved by GMC on 6 May 2014 and formally published in August 2014.
+The curriculum was approved by GMC on 4 November 2014 and formally published in December 2014.

 2. CONTENT OF LEARNING

 The curriculum details the level of knowledge and skill that a trainee should acquire to provide a high quality service at consultant level in the NHS.
 This includes both common competencies and specialty practice.
 The common competencies identified in the curriculum aims to ensure that doctors in the NHS trained to a Royal College of Pathologists' developed curriculum in medical virology are developed to be practitioners, partners and leaders.
 It also aims to ensure an understanding of issues of inequality around health and healthcare.
 Doctors must take the opportunity to positively influence health determinants and inequalities.